Cognitive Psychology Program

 • Cognitive psychology is the study of thought, and of human information processing.
 Cognitive psychologists investigate the mental processes that allow human beings (and sometimes animals) to perceive the world around them, call upon memorial representations to guide their decisions, use their body to navigate their environment, and much more.
 These processes include things like attention, perception, memory, reasoning, language, decision-making, and much else.

 • We encourage our students to take advantage of the department's other strengths in Engineering and Social Psychology.
-Many of our students further diversify their skills by taking internships.
+Many of our students further diversify their skills by completing internships in industry or government.

 The Cognitive Program at New Mexico State University has several distinctive features:

-• The faculty (and students) are highly collaborative within the department and across the university.
-And these collaborations also include researchers at other institutions within the United States and abroad.
+• The faculty and students are highly collaborative within the department and across the university.
+In addition to collaborations across research areas within the department, our cognitive area collaborates with researchers in engineering, kinesiology, and elsewhere.
+These collaborations also include researchers at other institutions within the United States and abroad.

 Cognitive Program Faculty